 A New Administration is on the Horizon

-A lot happened in American politics last week.
+A lot happened in American politics the week of January 4th.
 Here’s a quick recap.
-First and foremost, President Donald Trump publicly recognized that a new administration will be inaugurated on January 20.
+First and foremost, President Donald Trump publicly recognized that a new administration would be inaugurated on January 20th.

-Also last week, President-elect Joseph R. Biden Jr.’s Electoral College victory was certified by Congress and Democrats picked up two Senate seats in Georgia, resulting in a 50-50 split.
-Vice President-elect Kamala Harris has the power to cast the tie-breaking vote, which would give Democrats control of the chamber.
+Also, President-elect Joseph R. Biden Jr.’s Electoral College victory was certified by Congress and Democrats picked up two Senate seats in Georgia, resulting in a 50-50 split.
+Vice President-elect Kamala Harris has the power to cast the tiebreaking vote, which would give Democrats control of the chamber.

 With his party set to control both the House and Senate, Biden moved to fill out his cabinet, while his aides continued work on an ambitious legislative agenda that includes a pandemic response of $2,000 stimulus checks to individual Americans.
 More directly affecting the building performance industry, Biden plans to upgrade 4 million buildings and weatherize 2 million homes over 4 years.